Azure/azure-sdk/docs/clang/implementation.md

 {% include requirement/MUSTNOT id="clang-style-publicapi-hdr-includes" %} include internal or private headers in public headers.

+{% include requirement/MUSTNOT id="clang-style-publicapi-hdr-expose" %} expose internal implementation details (fields, types, or methods) within the public surface area and header files.
+The following **note** issues one exception to this guidance.

 > **Note**: It is allowed for a public header to declare internal structures to be used **only** within another internal structure or API.
 See example below.

 For example, the following **can** be part of a public header.